 We believe you have likely suffered enough already.
 That’s why the Waismann Method of Rapid Detox believes in providing the safest, most humane MS Contin detox program.
 The procedures can get you opiate free in a matter of days, putting safety and comfort first.
 During rapid detox, the procedure accelerates the difficult withdrawal period.
 All patients admit to a private room in a full-service hospital.
 Then, after a comprehensive evaluation, patients sleep lightly for a short time while under deep sedation.The doctor administers medication to induce and speed the withdrawal.
 The withdrawal symptoms occur while patients are under and they awaken without the awareness they went through it.
 In addition, we offer medically assisted detox options for MS Contin.
 Typically, patients spend one to two days in the hospital and receive IV medications while medical professionals manage their vitals.

 With the Waismann Method, You Are Never Alone in Your Addiction

-The Waismann Method’s Domus Retreat aftercare facility is offered to patients as a way to continue to work toward recovery.
+The Waismann Method partners with Domus Retreat aftercare facility, to offer patients a way to continue working toward recovery.
 Our tranquil retreat offers spa services, holistic treatments and therapy to help guests work on possible underlying issues which may have contributed to MS Contin addiction.
 Our guests leave with their dignity intact and are never made to feel shame, guilt or blame while in our care.
 You are not alone in your addiction and we will welcome, encourage and support you every step of the way.